ComaszTyrulik/BasicCppSetup/README.md

 ```

 ___
 > NOTE: All of the scripts are here only to help with files management, but the `CMake` project does not depend on those scripts in any way.
-This means, that you can get rid of the scripts if you don't need it, and simply use the `CMake` project template with your set of tools.
+This means that you can get rid of the scripts if you don't need them, and simply use the `CMake` project template with your set of tools.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.